 Hacks Around the House

-1. One cup per kid per day!
+1. One drink cup per kid per day!
 If they can use just one cup from breakfast through dinner, the next day they get a special drink of their choice.

 2. Summertime boo-boos?
 Remove sticky Band-Aid residue from their skin with baby oil.